jasonwhite/button/docs/_docs/tutorial.md

 `rule` is a function that takes a table as an argument.
 Since we're working with a full-fledged programming language, we can add more abstractions so it isn't so verbose.
-There are modules to do exactly that:
+Indeed, there are modules to do exactly that:

 ```lua
 local cc = require "rules.cc"